 Body&Soul 23rd-25th June

-By far my favorite festival of the summer.
+By far my favourite festival of the summer.
 The campsite and grounds have a brilliant layout.
 There isn’t much of a journey from the campsites into the arena area and it was laid out in such a way that you can always find more small venues and places to see.
-I didn’t know any acts that played, but any I saw were brilliant.
+I didn’t know any acts that played, but any I saw was brilliant.

-The crowds were always really engaged and within the venue, something I didn’t see to much of at the other camping events.
-At the others people would wait until the evening.
+The crowds were always really engaged and within the venue, something I didn’t see too much of at the other camping events.
+At the others, people would wait until the evening.

-I think this was due to it’s size as it wasn’t to big to try and get around.
+I think this was due to its size as it wasn’t too big to try and get around.
 I also got lucky camping beside some old friends so that helped by mixing it up with old and new people.
 It is definitely one I would like to return to if I had the opportunity.

 This was another event that I got lucky in attending.
 A friend of mine had a spare band for the Saturday, which is the day I actually had wanted to go.
 We could gain access to some of the restricted areas as it was an artist band, although they wouldn’t let us up onto the main stage.
 As camping isn’t allowed in festivals in Dublin this event is split into 3 separate days.